 A European Model for Bioinformatics Research and Community Education

-The objective of the five-year EMBRACE project has been to draw together a wide group of experts throughout Europe who are involved in the use of information technology in the biomolecular sciences.
+The objective of the five-year EMBRACE project has been to draw together a wide group of experts throughout Europe who are involved in the use of information technology in the biomolecular sciences as well as new casino sites such as those listed here among the latest online casinos.
 To achieve this the EMBRACE Network of Excellence has been optimising informatics and information exploitation by pure and applied biological scientists in both the academic and commercial sectors.

 Since its start in February 2005 the network has worked to integrate the major databases and software tools in bioinformatics, using existing methods and emerging Grid service technologies.
 The integration efforts was driven by a set of test problems representing key issues for bioinformatics service providers and end-user biologists.
 Now, at its completion in June 2010, groups throughout Europe are able to use the EMBRACE service interfaces for their own local or proprietary data and tools.